Let’s talk to 3D artist Dmytro Teslenko

-Dmytro is from Ukraine, and loves insects and living things.
+Dmytro Teslenko is a 3D artist from Ukraine, who loves insects and living things.
 He masters obviously realism and technics, and it’s always for me a great pleasure to see a mentis on macro close-up.
-We have so much to learn from nature, and Dmytro imitate it with great skills.
+We have so much to learn from nature, and Dmytro imitates it with great skills.
 Let’s learn more from him!

 Hi Dmytro !
 Can you describe yourself for the readers ?